 Nick Brown is a psychology researcher and coach based in Strasbourg, France.
 He holds an MSc in Applied Positive Psychology and is currently enrolled on an MA course in Existential Coaching at the New School of Psychotherapy and Counselling in London. www.meta-systems.eu @sTeamTraen

-Julia Bueno is a UKCP registered psychotherapist who has a particular interest in working with anxiety and depression as well as with women who have struggled with fertility or suffered a loss during pregnancy.
+Julia Bueno is an experienced UKCP registered psychotherapist and supervisor who has a particular interest in working with anxiety and depression, as well as with women who have struggled with fertility or suffered a loss during pregnancy.

 Bupa UK proudly supports four million customers across the country with their health, care and wellbeing needs.